safadtm/CSharp-exercises/README.md

-# .NET Learning Projects
+# C# Learning Projects

-Welcome to my .NET Learning Projects repository!
-This repository contains various projects and exercises that I have created while learning and mastering .NET technologies.
-It's a collection of my journey through different aspects of .NET development, from basic concepts to advanced features.
+Welcome to my C# Learning Projects repository!
+This repository contains various projects and exercises that I have created while learning and mastering C# technologies.
+It's a collection of my journey through different aspects of C# development, from basic concepts to advanced features.